- Academic Affairs

 Under Maryland law, there are mandatory reporting requirements for individuals who suspect child abuse or neglect.
-USM policy (USM Board of Regents VI-1.50 – Policy on the Reporting of Suspected Child Abuse & Neglect) provides guidance regarding the application of the Maryland law to USM institutions.
+University System of Maryland policy (USM Board of Regents VI-1.50 – Policy on the Reporting of Suspected Child Abuse & Neglect) provides guidance regarding the application of the Maryland law to USM institutions.
 UMB's procedures (UMB VI-1.50(A) Procedures for Reporting Suspected Child Abuse and Neglect) outline the reporting procedures that faculty, staff, students and others must follow.

 Under these laws and policies, all members of the campus community who have reason to believe that child abuse or neglect has occurred must report promptly to the appropriate child protective or law enforcement authorities.
 In addition, UMB must be informed of the report under certain circumstances.

-President Perman has designated Dr. Roger J. Ward, Chief Accountability Officer, to receive such reports of suspected child abuse or neglect from employees, students, and others at the institution.
+President Jay A. Perman, MD, has designated Dr. Roger J. Ward, Chief Accountability Officer, to receive such reports of suspected child abuse or neglect from employees, students, and others at the institution.
 Dr. Ward can provide hard copies of these materials and is available to address questions.
 You can reach him using the contact information below.

 Roger J. Ward, EdD, JD, MPA